gsquevedo/gsquevedo/README.md

 ## Gabriele Quevedo - @gsquevedo 💻

   - I'm Gabriele, a Computer Science student at the Federal University of Santa Maria. <br>
+  - Member of BitMarias.
+BitMarias is an extension project that aims to include women in technology.
+  - Researcher in the CIARS Network project, which aims to develop Artificial Intelligence software applied to health.
   - Experience as a software developer using Ionic and PHP technologies. <br>
   - Currently, Intern in Software Development at AVMB Soluções em TI <br>
   - Web developer with the following technologies: Vue.js and Node.js <br>